daxsorbito/lambdaServerless/README.md

 - go to your AWS S3 and locate the bucket *aws-lambdaserverless-comment-inbox* and upload the downloaded file
 - after download look at the terminal where you executed ```$ sls logs``` to see the content of the file

+## Note
+- change the bucket names in the code as these are being used already